When you need to resign from a job for personal reasons, it can be difficult to know how to tell your employer, and how

 If you are actually resigning because you are unhappy with your job, do not go into detail about this.
 You want to maintain a good relationship with the company (and your supervisor) so you can use them as a reference.
 In this case, you can use the vague language that you are leaving for personal reasons.

-When resigning for personal reasons, you always want to talk to your boss first, in person.
-You can decide whether or not you want to provide him or her with personal details as to why you are leaving.
+When resigning for personal reasons, you always want to talk to your boss first—in person if that's possible.
+You can decide whether or not you want to provide him or her with personal details as to why you are leaving during the conversation.

 After speaking to your boss, follow up with a resignation letter to your boss as well as a human resources representative.
 You can choose how much to share with human resources about why you are leaving, but explain that you are leaving for personal reasons, and include details on when you will be leaving.
 If feasible, offer to help during the transition.
 Just remember in both letters not to get overly-wordy; you want to keep the letter brief.